-Printing the list of things you’re moving and making a copy for yourself would be extremely useful.
-Be careful that the paper you printed doesn’t get lost in the house while packing and moving.
+Printing the list of things you’re moving and making a copy for yourself to keep in a moving binder would be extremely useful.
+Be careful that the paper you printed doesn’t get lost in the house.
 You might even consider keeping a copy outside your home.

-An old grandfather clock, marble table, a fine china set, jewelry or anything valuable and important to you should be packed and marked with unique labels.
-All the irreplaceable items should be separately insured and you should check if they will be covered in a claim and to what extent.
+An old grandfather clock, a marble table, a fine china set, jewelry, or anything valuable and important to you should be packed and marked with unique labels.
+All the irreplaceable items should be separately insured and you should check with your cross-country moving service providers if they will be covered in a claim and to what extent.